FirmoDaniel/A-Better-Puppers/README.md

 ## Credits
 ### Content
-* Some text was taken from the following sites
+* Some text was taken from the following sites.
     * [link for exercise text](https://jetpetresort.com/blog/dog-care/the-importance-of-exercising-your-dog/#:~:text=Exercising%20keeps%20your%20dog%20healthy,you%20and%20in%20their%20environment.)
     * [Link for Socilaisation text](https://www.reedanimalhospital.com/the-benefits-of-socializing-your-dog/#:~:text=Socializing%20teaches%20your%20dog%20how,both%20you%20and%20your%20dog.)
     * [Link for diet text](https://pets.webmd.com/dogs/guide/diet-nutrition)